zeljkoobrenovic/grounded-architecture/_posts/2022-03-05-activities.markdown

 <br>
 ### General Architecture Decision Policy

 Distributed decision-making scales well, but it can lead to chaos if entirely uncoordinated.
 Some decision policies are needed.
-Inspired by the famous **[Netflix expense policy](https://hbr.org/2014/01/how-netflix-reinvented-hr)**, *"Act in Netflix’s best interests”*, I frequently argued that architecture decision policy could similarly be summarized in six words:
+Inspired by the famous **[Netflix expense policy](https://hbr.org/2014/01/how-netflix-reinvented-hr)**, *"Act in Netflix’s best interests”*, I frequently argued that architecture decision policy could similarly be summarized in six words: *"Decide in the Organization's Best Interests."*

 ![](assets/images/arch/decision-policy.png)